 The [Chair(s)] may seek guidance from the IWG PTI as appropriate.

-The progress of the Taskforce will be routinely reported to the IWG PTI orally or with an informal document by the [Chair(s)].
+The progress of the Taskforce will be routinely reported to the IWG PTI and the GRPE orally or with an informal document by the [Chair(s)].

 Draft meeting minutes will be available after each meeting and presented for approval at the following one.